4 Steps to Perfect your Crossover

 Like any Irish dance technique, crossing requires both strength and mobility.
 Like we mentioned before, you need strong adductors, hamstrings, and core to cross, but you also need hips that are flexible enough to ensure you can actually cross your legs all the way over the midline of your body.
 Without the proper hip mobility, you won't be able to fully cross your legs and your body may 'cheat' your legs over by twisting your upper body.
 Add in foam rolling your hip flexors like your TFL and your IT band daily to help perfect your crossing!

 Looking for more exercises to improve your Irish dance crossover?
-Head over to the Target Training Online Institute and try the 7 Day Crossover Challenge!
-This challenge is designed to hit these 4 key areas to improve your crossing in just 7 days.
+Head over to the Target Training Online Institute and try one of our Crossover videos!

 Not training with us yet?
-Your first month is FREE when you use the code 1MONTHFREE on the 'Trainer' level subscription.
+Get a FREE 14-day trial of the Trainer subscription, no code needed.
 Get started today at institute.targettrainingdance.com